Clinical-Genomics/MIP/documentation/README.md

 ```Bash
 $ bash mip.sh
 ```
-A conda environment will be created where MIP with most of its dependencies will be installed.
+A conda environment will be created where MIP with all dependencies will be installed.

 ###### *Note:*
   Some references are quite large and will take time to download.
 You might want to run this using screen or tmux.
 Alternatively, the installation script can be submitted as a sbatch job if the flag ``--sbatch_mode`` is used when generating the installation script.